fb-pixel

 Focus on filling your diet with the bright colors and bright flavors of summer.
 I'm talking about basil, berries, cherries, peppers, fresh fruits and garden veggies... all these things should be eaten regularly when in season and vine-ripened.

-It’s important to be buying fruit and vegetables from local producers and farmers’ markets.
-Anything that’s shipped in has been picked well before it’s prime and is missing out on different vitamins and phytonutrients.
+It's important to buy fruit and vegetables from local producers and farmers' markets at the peak of ripeness.
+Anything that's shipped in has been picked well before it's prime and is missing out on different vitamins and phytonutrients.

 6. Stop Stressing!!